muquit/hod/README.md

       -r      : reverse hod hexdump to binary
       -w      : reverse regular hex bytes to binary

-If no filename specified, it will read from stdin
+If no filename specified, input will be read from stdin

     Example:
     $ hod file